 During a 12 year tenure as a grade school music educator, she co-wrote music curriculum for the Fort Worth Independent School District and participated in district and community racial and systemic equity work.
 In 2019 and 2020, Brandi served on the Texas African American Studies Course Curriculum Advisory Team, which helped formulate curriculum standards for Texas’ first state-approved African American Studies course.

 A singer and multi-instrumentalist, Brandi incorporates their proficiency on piano, banjo, guitar, and 'ukulele into their performances.
 After years of performing primarily jazz, neo-soul, and genre-crossing originals Brandi found the banjo and American roots music, opening a deep connection to traditions of her ancestors.
-Some of Brandi’s notable performances have been with ArtsGoggle, the City of Fort Worth’s Jazz Series and Juneteenth Celebration, the Affrolachian On-Time Gathering, The Black Academy of Arts and Letters, and the Fort Worth Django Reinhardt Festival.
-She penned the song “You Are” that is featured on Nicholas Ryan Gant’s Promises and Introducing Nicholas Ryan Gant, lent backing vocals to the track “Once Their Was No Sun” on Jake Blount’s The New Faith, and has shared the stage with singer/songwriter Kaia Kater, with whom she formed the duo Sable Sisters.
-They have co-produced and curated artist lineups for events with Bluegrass Pride; The Bluegrass Situation; and PineCone, the Piedmont Council of Traditional Music.
+Some of Brandi’s notable performances have been with ArtsGoggle, the City of Fort Worth’s Jazz Series, the Affrolachian On-Time Gathering, Berklee College of Music, and the Fort Worth Django Reinhardt Festival.
+They have shared the stage with a range of artists, including Jake Blount, Kaia Kater, New Dangerfield, and the Carolina Chocolate Drops.